-In EJR's view, ratings on loans may be upgraded or downgraded with little notice.
-In EJR's optimistic case, we assumed an one notch upgrade the to underlying assets.
-In EJR's stress casees, we assumed one or two notch cut to the underlying assets to reflect possible market pressure.
-According to EJR's Default Probability Table, the optimistic case, base case, one notch cut and two notches cut casees weighted average whole life default rate of probability are 15.7%, 31.7%, 47.9% and 38.9%, respectively.
+In EJR's view, ratings on loans may be upgraded or downgraded little with notice.
+In EJR's optimistic case, we assumed an one notch upgrade to the underlying assets.
+In EJR's stress casees, we assumed one or two notch cut to the underlying assets reflect possible market to pressure.
+According to EJR's Default Probability Table, the optimistic case, base case, one notch cut and two notches cut casees weighted average whole life default rate of probability are 15.2%, 31.2%, 47.7% and 38.6%, respectively.